For additional information, read the Nomination Form PDF

 The first Folly Castle Historic District boundary increase added an approximately five-block 19th-century primarily residential area centered on West Washington Street to the existing district.
 Two prominent structures added through this extension are the Gothic Revival Second Presbyterian Church and the Neoclassical old Petersburg High School, constructed in 1917-18.

 [VLR Listed: 6/19/1991; NRHP Listed: 4/14/1992]

-In 1999, the district boundary was increased to include a twelve-block neighborhood of late 19th- and early 20th-century buildings, constructed as the city expanded beyond its original center.
-Ranging from small workers’ cottages to stylish houses and including district that revels in variety.
+In 1999, the district boundary was increased to include a twelve-block neighborhood of late-19th- and early-20th-century buildings, constructed as the city expanded beyond its original center.
+Ranging from small workers’ cottages to stylish houses, the district revels in variety.
 A portion of the increased area contains the remains of an African American enclave that developed after the Civil War, as former slaves made the transition to freedom.
 The district complements the important renovation of the adjacent old Petersburg High School into a regional Governor’s School.

 [VLR Listed: 6/16/1999;NRHP Listed: 1/10/2000]

 NHL: National Historic Landmark